• Home

 my review

 I already mentioned several other packs from this series, but if you still need something different please check my page with medium size backpacks.
-Check this Mountainsmith Approach 45 Backpack if you want a panel-loading type.
+You might want to compare it with this Deuter Futura PRO 44 EL Pack from the same brand.
+Check also this Mountainsmith Approach 45 Backpack if you want a panel-loading type.
 If ventilation is essential, check this Osprey Rook 50 Backpack.

 Note that I am not paid by the brand or related in any sense, so this is NOT a sponsored text.
 I only give my unbiased view of the product.